 From here we head into the Finale, another dark ride segment featuring an impressive animatronic display with Zip-a-Dee-Doo-Dah playing and revealing the fate of the characters with the Fox and Bear having fun with a big Gator and the Rabbit having slipped the noose and relaxing at home.
 To be honest we kind of wanted the rabbit to end up in the pot!

 Certainly, consider carefully if you want to ride on cold days or early in the day.
 There is a good chance you will get very soggy and mainly around your lower half as waterfloods into the boat, if you don’t dry out quickly it can make the day a little uncomfortable.
+It’s no fun walking around the park in wet pants!
+We can assure you from bitter experience!

 Have Your Say

 Have you been on Splash Mountian?
 What do you think?
-Did you find the dark segments as weird as us, did you scream like a little girl on the drops (Like Me).
+Did you find the dark segments as weird as us, did you scream like a little girl on the drops (Like Me)?
 Did you get soaked or just a little soggy?
-Let us know in the comments below, we love hearing your ride experiences.
+Let us know in the comments below, we love hearing about your ride experiences.